Enjoying our puzzle hints?

 Green group: TEDIOUS UNDERTAKING

-These are all words that describe tasks or experiences that are tedious, time-consuming, or frustrating.
-They often require a lot of effort or patience, and can be draining or demotivating.
+These are all words that describe tasks or activities that are tedious, time-consuming, or frustrating, such as doing chores or going through a trial.

 Blue group: OVERSIMPLISTIC